TBD54566975/web5-js/examples/simple-agent/README.md

     npm link
     ```

-2. Next, in the `simple-agent` directory, run the command below to create a symbolic link from the globally-installed `web5-js` package to the `node_modules/` of the current directory:
+2. Next, in the `simple-agent` directory, run the commands below to install package dependencies, and create a symbolic
+    link from the globally-installed `web5-js` package to the `node_modules/` of the current directory:
     ```shell
     cd examples/simple-agent/
+    npm install
     npm link @tbd54566975/web5
     ```